1. SAP Glossary

 3. allocation cycle

-What is allocation cycle in SAP FI-SL - Special Purpose Ledger?
+What is 'allocation cycle' in SAP FI-SL - Special Purpose Ledger?

-SAP Term: allocation cycle
+allocation cycle - Overview

 • Component: FI-SL